180D-FW-2020/Team13/README.md

 berryIMU_lean_detection.py is designed to detect leaning in four directions:

-left, right, back, front with almost 100% success rate, which corresponds to our four weapon switching movements.
+left, right, back, front with 79% success rate if no tilt involved, which corresponds to our four weapon switching movements.